The following items represent some of The Dog Food Advisor’s most frequently asked questions about AAFCO dog food nutrient profiles.

 How can I tell if a particular dog food is OK for my puppy?

-Any dog food that claims to meet AAFCO nutrient profiles for either “growth” or “all life stages” should be fine for your puppy.
+Any dog food that claims to meet AAFCO nutrient profiles for either “Growth and reproduction” (G) or “All life stages” (A) should be OK for most puppies.